dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 <TabItem value="sftp">

-Learn how to set up sftp credentials for each authentication method in the [SFTP section](../../destinations/filesystem#sftp).
+Learn how to set up SFTP credentials for each authentication method in the [SFTP section](../../destinations/filesystem#sftp).
 For example, in case of key-based authentication, you can configure the source the following way:

 ```toml